akaIDIOT/LoBotomy/game.md

 Note that as moves are done before bombs, some guess as to the location of an adversary will have to made.

+Results for actions are transmitted back to clients, after which a new turn is broadcast and the cycle starts again.

 How a player can be reincarnated, how scores are calculated and the like are all unknown at the moment.
-Gaps will be filled when there is a clear moment for it to be filled.
+Gaps will be filled when there is a clear moment for it to be filled :)